pudly/schmopera-hugo/content/articles/metoo-intro.md

 They were all pretty hard to read.
 Often they were about people I know, but most of them wanted to stay anonymous.
 Some of them were just heartbreaking and put me on a rollercoaster of anger and pity.

-Some of them freaked me out a bit, because they were really familiar: denial that it was happening, guilt after it had happened,  enough to stay silent.
+Some of them freaked me out a bit, because they were really familiar: denial that it was happening, guilt after it had happened, and opting to not tell a soul.

+I guess

 Catalyst in Domingo case, initial call for stories